140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Stellarax

-Gaseous astronomers who exist within stellar atmospheres to study cosmic phenomena directly.
-Their research provides unique insights into stellar evolution.
+Gaseous astronomers who live within stellar atmospheres to study cosmic phenomena directly.
+Their observations provide rare data on stellar evolution.

 Harmonics

 Sound-based entities that communicate through complex musical languages.
-Their acoustic research has led to breakthroughs in communication technology.
+Their acoustic research has produced new communication technology.

 Botanari

 Plant-like humanoids who study biological systems and ecological balance.
-Their agricultural technologies have transformed barren worlds into gardens.
+Their agricultural technologies have made some barren worlds farmable.

 Archivists